David Russell

 Bio

-David R. Russell is professor emeritus of English at Iowa State University, where he taught foundation composition and upper level business and technical writing, history of children’s literature, and in the Ph.D. program in Rhetoric and Professional Communication.
+David R. Russell is Professor Emeritus of English at Iowa State University, where he taught foundation composition and upper-level business and technical writing, history of children’s literature, and in the Ph.D. program in Rhetoric and Professional Communication.
 His research interests are in writing in the disciplines and professions, international writing instruction, and the phenomenology of writing.
 His book, Writing in the Academic Disciplines: A Curricular History, now in its second edition, examines the history of United States writing instruction since 1870.
 He has published over 70 articles and chapters on writing in the disciplines (WiD) and professions, drawing mainly on cultural historical activity theory and rhetorical genre theory, to which he has contributed.
 He co-edited Landmark Essays on Writing Across the Curriculum, a special issue of Mind, Culture, and Activity on writing research, Writing and Learning in Cross-National Perspective: Transitions from Secondary to Higher Education, and Writing Selves and Societies.
-He has given workshops and lectures on WiD, including at more than 50 international meetings, and he has been keynote or featured speaker at more than 50 conferences.
-He has consulted with numerous institutions on writing curriculum, and for international research projects sponsored by the German, British, French, Chilean, and European Union governments.
+He has given workshops and lectures on WiD, including at more than 50 international meetings, and he has been a keynote or featured speaker at more than 50 conferences.
+He has consulted with numerous institutions on writing across the curriculum and for international research projects sponsored by the German, British, French, Chilean, and European Union governments.

 Courses I am Teaching